Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Introduction

-Interestingly, at least in symmetry-reduced contexts, these questions can be addressed in a fairly elegant manner thanks to the geometrical techniques developed for mechanical systems.
-The general idea amounts at geometrizing the dynamics of the system under consideration in term of geodesic motion on an auxiliary background.
+Interestingly, one can address this question in a fairly elegant manner thanks to the geometrical techniques developed for mechanical systems.
+The general idea amounts to geometrizing the dynamics of the system under consideration in terms of geodesic motion in the field space.
 Identifying the conformal isometries of this background provides a geometrization of the symmetries of the system.
-A first approach consists in considering the space of dynamical fields, i.e. the superspace, whose metric is constructed from the kinetic matrix of the system \cite{Christodoulakis:2013xha}.
+A first approach consists in considering the space of dynamical fields, whose metric is constructed from the kinetic matrix of the system \cite{Christodoulakis:2013xha}.
 This is the approach developed in \cite{Dimakis2015, Terzis:2015mua, Christodoulakis:2018, Christodoulakis:2012eg, Christodoulakis:2013sya} and extended more recently in \cite{Geiller:2022baq} to systematically explore the dynamical symmetries of homogeneous gravity models.
-This is a very natural approach as it can be motivated also by the fact that the general relativistic dynamics of the gravitational field can be recast in the form of geodesic motion (of a point particle) on superspace \cite{Greensite:1995ep}.
-A second approach makes uses of an extended notion of superspace, the so called Eisenhart-Duval lift \cite{ED}.
+This is a very natural approach as it can be motivated also by the fact that the general relativistic dynamics of the gravitational field can be recast in the form of geodesic motion (of a point particle) on field space \cite{Greensite:1995ep}.
+A second approach makes use of an extended notion of field space, the so-called Eisenhart-Duval (ED) lift \cite{ED}.
 See \cite{Cariglia:2015bla} for an introduction and \cite{Cariglia:2014dwa} for a detailed presentation.
-This elegant method has been applied to a large variety of systems, from time-dependent systems, celestial mechanics, inflation and more exotic systems \cite{Duval:1990hj, Gibbons:2010fb, Cariglia:2013efa, Cariglia:2016oft, Cariglia:2018mos, Gibbons:2020nzu, Dhasmana:2021qvw, Fordy:2019vzp, Finn:2020lyw, Sen:2022vig}.
+This elegant method has been applied to a large variety of systems, from time-dependent systems, celestial mechanics, inflation and more exotic systems \cite{Duval:1990hj, Gibbons:2010fb, Cariglia:2013efa, Cariglia:2016oft, Cariglia:2018mos, Gibbons:2020nzu, Dhasmana:2021qvw, Fordy:2019vzp, Finn:2020lyw, Sen:2022vig}, and even quantum mechanics \cite{Dunajski:2022ejc}.
 An interesting fact about this formalism is that the lift metric is equipped with a covariantly constant null Killing vector.
 It follows that the lift metric can be viewed as a pp-wave, leading to a correspondence between the conformal isometries of pp-waves and dynamical symmetries of mechanical systems \cite{Bekaert:2013fta, Morand:2018tke}.
-When applied to gravitational mini-superspace models, which already describe homogeneous gravitational fields, this lift can thus be understood as an elegant second geometrization of gravity.
+When applied to gravitational mini-superspace models, which already describe homogeneous gravitational fields, this lift can be understood as an elegant second geometrization of gravity.
 Moreover, this peculiar structure provides a natural host for the geometrical realization of non-relativistic conformal symmetry \cite{Duval:2012qr, Duval:2009vt}.
-In this work, we shall provide a first application of the Eisenhart-Duval lift to cosmological and black hole dynamics.
-Comparing the two approaches, one finds that the two formalisms reveal in general different symmetries of the underlying system.
-In this work, we shall illustrate these methods on explicit examples and demonstrate that the two approaches are indeed complementary tools to explore the dynamical symmetries of mechanical system, and, in the present case, of homogeneous gravity.
+In this work, we shall provide a first application of the ED lift to cosmological and black hole dynamics, revealing in that way the Schr\"{o}dinger symmetry of these gravitational mini-superspaces.
+Then, comparing the two approaches, one finds that the two formalisms reveal in general different symmetries of the underlying system.
+We illustrate their complementarity by revealing an additional infinite dimensional symmetry for each system.